Ajurgs/Appointment-Scheduler/README.md

 An open source example project that allows managers, employees, and clients of a company to register appointments on their webpage using the Fullcalendar api package.

 Description
 Users can be assigned different roles, such as, manager, employee, or client.
 Each user has a different access level which is authenticated using bycrypt.
-The use can sign-up to create an account
+The user can sign-up to create an account, be assigned a new role by a manager, and edit appointments in the calendar.

-Let people know what your project can do specifically.
-Provide context and add a link to any reference visitors might be unfamiliar with.
-A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.
+# Features:

+Node.js and Express.js - RESTful API
+- User Table
+ - Role: Manager (Verification), Employee (Verification), Client (Default)
+ - Appointment

+Handlebars.js - Engine
+ - Model functions

+MySQL and Sequelize ORM - Database
+ - Models
+ - Routing (GET and POST)

+Undiscussed Technology
+Nylas Node SDK

+MVC Folder Structure

+Authentication

+Express Sessions

+Cookies Usage

+Heroku Deployed

-Dependencies:
+# Dependencies:
-Sequelize
-Bycrypt
+bcrypt 5.0.0
+bootstrap 5.0.1
+bootswatch 5.0.1
+connect-session-sequelize 7.1.1
+dotenv 8.2.0
+express 4.17.1
+express-handlebars 5.2.0
+express-session 1.17.2
+fullcalendar-scheduler 5.7.0
+handlebars 4.7.6
+jQuery 1.7.4
+moment 2.29.1
+mysql2 2.2.5
+sequelize 6.3.5

+# Future Features
+Metrics
+ - Number of Appointments etc.

 Visuals
 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.